mozilla/ichnaea/docs/api/search.rst

 cid
     The cell id or cell identity.

+age
+    The number of milliseconds since this networks was last detected.

 psc
     The primary scrambling code for WCDMA and physical cell id for LTE.